You can use Apto’s APIs to create and manage branded payment cards and cardholder data.

 Our Core API provides access to all the users created in your card program.
-This API is designed to be called your backend.
+This API is designed to be called by your backend.
 This is in contrast to the Mobile API (below), which is designed to be used by individuals (cardholders) who are using your end-user application.

 In Enterprise card programs, the Core API allows you to create and manage cardholders and cards (as defined in your card program), and exposes information regarding cardholders, cards (except PCI-protected data) and transactions under your card programs.